To enjoy the full Mail & Guardian online experience: please upgrade your browser

 The lights of Brownsville, across the river shine/ A shout rings out and into the silty red river I dive.

 This is not just an American story.
-The migrant — along with the border and the cops policing it — is fundamental to the story of our time.
 The New York Times reports that one in every 18 people attempting to cross the Mediterranean from North Africa drowns.
 The same report puts the number of people who drowned while attempting to cross into Europe between January and July this year at 1 600.

 In The Grapes of Wrath, the Okies, escaping the dust bowl and the Great Depression and moving west from Oklahoma to California, face brutish forms of discrimination and hostility.
 Today the right is on the rise across much of Europe, including Italy, Austria and Germany, and Sweden.
 The new right is explicitly constituted around hostility to the migrant.
 The same politics festers in Europe’s settler colonies, particularly in Australia and the United States.